1Then Solomon said, “Yahweh has said that he would dwell in the thick cloud.

 16So now may Yahweh the God of Israel keep for your servant David my father what you have spoken to him, saying, ‘You will not fail to have a man sit in my presence on the throne of Israel, if only your sons guard their way, to walk in my Law as you have walked before me.’

-17So now, Yahweh, the God of Israel, let your word be confirmed, which you spoke to your servant David.
+17So now, Yahweh, O God of Israel, let your word be confirmed, which you spoke to your servant David.

 18“But will God actually dwell with humankind on the earth?
 Behold, heaven and the heaven of heavens cannot contain you; how much less this house that I have built!